 16. iThemes Security

 This is one of the most effective and the most popular plugins that enhance the security of the WordPress platform.
 This plugin is available in both free and paid versions.
 The free version offers, in my opinion, an appropriate number of available options.

-If you use this plugin, you should add Google robots’ IP addresses to the whitelist for easier and more efficient indexing of your site.
+If you use this plugin, you should add Google robots’ IP addresses to the whitelist for more accessible and more efficient indexing of your site.

 The list can be found in Global Settings -> Lockout White List.